ghobro/test/README.md

 # An update from UDAL Gabriel on 18 April

 Moments have passed.
 And in those moments, an infinitude of thoughts, mere specks of dust in an ocean of consciousness, have passed through the mind, like a great current of lightning through the cosmos.
 But is only the current one, most prescient in that storm, which leads me to say: I am using UDAL; I am testing the functionality of GitHub.

+But what is it to commit from UDAL?
+'Tis like the duality of man: one half corporate, the other developer.
+And in that opposition is the strife of the NHS Analyst.